Skip to main content

 This is depicted in the following diagram:

 The system-instance perspective is the most specific, because a consumer could ask how a particular system instance / tenant really looks like.
 If there is system-instance metadata for it, we can return it directly.
+If we don't have it, we need to fall back to the system-version layer and instead return the metadata for the version of the system instance.

-A consumer can legitimately be interested in all three levels, but he needs to provide a different context for each:
+A consumer can legitimately be interested in all three levels, but needs to provide a different context for each:

 Relation to System-Instance-Aware